Traveling to France during Covid-19: What you need to know before you go - KTVZ

 Spectators are allowed back into arenas, and museums, monuments, theaters, auditoriums with seated audiences can reopen with a maximum capacity of 800 people indoors and 1,000 outdoors.

-Residents can also use the health pass, which stores proof of vaccination, negative PCR tests or evidence that the user has recently recovered from Covid-19, to attend stadiums and large events.
+On July 12, Macron announced residents will be required to use the health pass, which stores proof of vaccination, negative PCR tests or evidence that the user has recently recovered from Covid-19, to go to cafe terraces, restaurants, cinemas, theatres and other culture and leisure activities.

-The national curfew was pushed back to 11 p.m. to 6 a.m. on June 9 and is now due to be lifted completely on June 20, ten days earlier than expected.
+The new rules, which have sparked protests in the country, will come into effect in August.

 Rules around mask-wearing while outdoors are also being eased.
 As of June 20, masks are only mandatory outside in crowded places such as markets and stadiums.
 However, masks are still required while in public spaces indoors and on public transport.